NidorPL/constants-creator/README.md

 ```

-to get the other pieces
+to get the other pieces:

 ```
 const ENGLISH = "ENGLISH"